The Real Deal with Antioxidants: Herbal Remedies to Support Health

-I feel like the word antioxidant is an overused hype word if i’m being completely honest.
-It gets thrown around when describing any number of products and it's used so often that I feel like people forget about what antioxidants really are and the best ways to incorporate them into your life.
-I wanted to write this article to shed some light on antioxidants and what all the hype is about.
-I was honestly surprised where my research led me!
-I had a generic image in my mind of an all purpose compound that worked wonders in the body.
-I knew of the term free radical and what that implicated chemically, but to really put the pieces together was enlightening...
-So without any more delay let's get into some science! (don't be daunted though I’ll keep it straight forward)
+I feel like the word “antioxidant” is an overused hype word, if I’m being completely honest.
+It gets thrown around describing countless products, to the point where people might forget what antioxidants really are and the best ways to incorporate them into your life.
+I wanted to shed some light on antioxidants and explain what all the hype is about.
+I was genuinely surprised by where my research led me!
+I had a generic image in my mind of an all-purpose compound that worked wonders in the body.
+I knew the term "free radicals" and its chemical implications, but putting the pieces together was enlightening.
+So, let's dive into some science!
+(Don’t worry, I’ll keep it straightforward.)

 What are antioxidants?

-Antioxidants are a group of natural compounds that are found in many different plants and animals including us humans.
-In plants they tend to protect leaves from UV damage and other types of oxidation.
-Within humans they have quite a different action.
-They act against what are known as free radicals and reactive oxygen species (ROS).
-Some antioxidants are endogenous, meaning that our bodies produce them, while others come from our diet.
-To learn more about antioxidants lets first learn a thing or two about what they act against…
+Antioxidants are natural compounds found in various plants and animals, including humans.
+In plants, they protect leaves from UV damage and other types of oxidation.
+In humans, they act against what are known as free radicals and reactive oxygen species (ROS).
+Some antioxidants are endogenous, meaning our bodies produce them, while others come from our diet.
+To understand antioxidants better, let’s first learn about what they combat.

 Free Radicals and Reactive Oxygen Species (ROS)